Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 }
 ```

 Note that in this sample, we used an [ITextSnapshotReader](xref:ActiproSoftware.Text.ITextSnapshotReader) to scan backwards past the dot and to the token before it.
+We then did a text compare with the token to see if its text was `"this"`.

+> [!NOTE]
-We then did a text compare with the token to see if its text was `this`.
-If your language has token IDs available, it's better to do a token ID comparison here instead of a string comparison.
+> If your language has token IDs available, it's better to do a token ID comparison here instead of a string comparison.

 Also, while scanning back, you may wish to skip over whitespace tokens.

 If all that criteria was met, the completion list session was opened.

 ### Sample: Showing a Completion List Automatically When a New Word Is Started